 Bill, you are the Chief Algorithmic Analytics Officer at Sumitovant.
 Tell us about your role in the company.

-My title arose out of the team, Computational Research, that I developed at Roivant.
-Our focus was using data to understand and optimize the potential value of drugs.
-Within Roivant, my team developed expertise, algorithms, and code on top of some traditional and some non-traditional data sources that tried to make systematic processes out of the due diligence.
-The computational ecosystem that we call the DrugOme evolved out of that effort.
-I think the scientific approach we were taking towards the drug valuation process resonated with senior leadership in Sumitomo Dainippon Pharma, and so the DrugOme became an integral part of the creation of Sumitovant.
+My title arose out of the Computational Research team that I pioneered at Roivant.
+Our focus was using data to understand and optimize the potential value of clinical stage drugs.
+Within Roivant, my team developed expertise, algorithms, and code on top of some traditional and some non-traditional data sources to systematize the due diligence process.
+The computational ecosystem that we call DrugOme evolved out of that effort.
+I think the scientific approach we were taking toward the drug valuation process resonated with senior leadership at Sumitomo Dainippon Pharma, and so DrugOme became an integral part of the creation of Sumitovant.